nicolerollo/lablens/README.md

 - ✅ Tolerates messy real-world extraction artifacts: line-wrapped rows, repeated letterhead, page-break footers, and panels that continue under a repeated header
 - ✅ Preserves the raw extracted value, unit, and reference range alongside every normalized field
-- ✅ Resolves raw test names to canonical concepts **entirely from the `lab_test_aliases` table** — there is no Python alias dictionary; adding a mapping is one `INSERT`, not a code change — and prefers a source-specific alias over a generic one when both exist for the same raw name
+- ✅ Resolves raw test names to canonical concepts **entirely from the `lab_test_aliases` table**.
+  There is no Python alias dictionary; adding a mapping is one `INSERT`, not a code change, and prefers a source-specific alias over a generic one when both exist for the same raw name
 - ✅ Normalizes common CBC unit variants (`10^3/uL`, `x10^6/uL`, `M/µL`, case differences, ...)
   instead of flagging every spelling as ambiguous
-- ✅ Tracks full provenance — patient → source document → extraction run → panel → result — on every row
+- ✅ Tracks full provenance — patient → source document → extraction run → panel → result (on every row)
 - ✅ Flags unmapped tests, low-confidence rows, and **cross-source duplicate results** into a human review queue (exportable to CSV) instead of silently trusting or dropping them
 - ✅ Computes personal-baseline analytics (median, IQR, trend, z-score) across *all* source systems combined
-- ✅ Generates a physician-friendly longitudinal summary, flagged for review priority — not diagnosis
+- ✅ Generates a physician-friendly longitudinal summary, flagged for review priority (not diagnosis)
 - ✅ Ships a small CLI (`lablens parse|ingest|report|export-review|demo`), not just one demo script
 - ❌ Does **not** implement OCR or PDF parsing itself; assumes tools like `pdfplumber`, `PyMuPDF`, Camelot, or Tabula already did that upstream